Architecture Overview

 contract makes sure that all the specified calls were successful, and if so, marks the intent as fulfilled.
 The intent is marked using a mapping that stores the address credited with the fulfillment, with the hash as the key. -

 Because the hash is unique, the contract prevents anyone else from submitting a fill for an intent with the same hash.
-This prevents two fillers accidentally filling the same intent!
+This prevents two solvers accidentally filling the same intent!

 -